joonsooyoo/t-bmpnet/README.md

 BMPNet uses TFHE library: https://tfhe.github.io/tfhe/ (For the environment setting, go to the URL above and download the latest version.)

-Our Basic Functions are in FHE_Feedforward/HomOper.c You can check how it is constructed.
+Our Basic Functions are in FHE_Feedforward/HomOper.c.
+(Check construction)

 Experiment Folder (t-BMPNet and Other Approaches)
 1. FHE_Feedforward: contains Feedforward Neural Network using Boolean Gates